tulimid1/tulimid1.github.io/research.md

 ---

+### 2024

+McCartney, K., **Tulimieri, D. T.**, Pohlig, R., Reisman, D. (2024, April). *Are there Differences in Walking Exercise Dose between Subgroups of People with Chronic Stroke?* [Poster Presentation].
+American Society of Neurorehabilitation.

 ### 2023

 Decarie, A., **Tulimieri, D. T.**, Singh, T., Semrau, J. A. (2023, November). *Proprioceptive signaling of the upper limb influences oculomotor function and may suggest impaired multi-sesnsory integration after stroke* [Poster presentation].
 Society for Neurosceince.